cilium/cilium.io/src/posts/2020-10-20-ebpf-summit-2020/index.md

   - Conference
   - Summit
 ogImage: ogimage.png
-ogSummary: "The first ever eBPF Summit is just over one week out and we are already well past 1'000 registrations.
-We have been blown away by the number of talk and keynote proposals.
-This also meant that we had to turn down many fantastic talks and we hope that our selection provides an interesting and diverse set of talks.
-Some of the content that did not make the schedule will be posted as blog posts on ebpf.io over the coming weeks.
-In this post, we'll give a quick preview of what to be excited about and how to plan to attend the event.
-"
+ogSummary: "The first-ever eBPF Summit is just over a week away, with over 1,000 registrations and an incredible lineup of speakers.
+Here's what to expect and how to participate."
 ---

 import authors from 'utils/author-data';